How Should You Store Your Razor After Use? Tips to Make It Last Longer

 More Frequent Blade Replacement (Higher Cost)

-Improper storage speeds up blade wear.
+Improper storage can accelerate blade wear.

 As a result:

-- You need to replace blades more often
+- You may need to replace blades more often

-- Costs increase over time
+- Costs can increase over time

-- Overall value decreases
+- Overall value may decrease

-Cheap Razors and Skin Damage
+Disposable Razors and Skin Damage

 The Correct Way to Store Your Razor